Topic Modeling Using Latent Dirichlet Allocation (LDA)

 Word cloud is a data visualization tool used to visualize the most frequently occurring words in a large amount of text data and can be useful in understanding the topics present in data.
 It’s important in text data analysis, and it provides valuable insights into the structure and content of the data.

 This visualization tool can be a valuable asset in text data analysis, providing an easy-to-understand representation of the data’s content.
-For example, a word cloud can be used to quickly identify the dominant topics in a large corpus of news articles, customer reviews, or social media posts.
+For example, researchers can use a word cloud to quickly identify the dominant topics in a large corpus of news articles, customer reviews, or social media posts.
 This information can then guide further analysis, such as sentiment analysis or topic modeling, or inform decision-making, such as product development or marketing strategy.

 The code below plots word clouds using topic words from the topic id using matplotlib.